Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities

-We shall now analyse how the equilibrium strategies of both players change with respect to the observation rate $\lambda$ of player $P$.
+We shall now analyse how the equilibrium strategies of both players change with respect to the {the rate of exercise opportunities} $\lambda$ of player $P$.
 In Figure \ref{plot_lambda}.(i)--(ii), we plot the equilibrium value function of each player for $\lambda$ ranging from $0.1$ to $500$.
 We see that $ v_c(x; a^*,l^*)$ is monotonically decreasing in $\lambda$ for all asset values $e^x$, {whereas $ v_p(x; a^*,l^*)$ seems monotonically increasing for large values of $e^x$, but the monotonicity is non-conclusive when the asset value $e^x$ is low, due to the involvement of player $C$}.

 To complete the picture, we plot in Figure \ref{plot_lambda}.(iii) the barriers $a^*$ and $l^*$ as functions of $\lambda$.
-As $\lambda$ increases, the threshold $a^*$ seems to converge to some value close to, but slightly smaller than $\overline{x}_c = \log K_c =50$, so that it yields a positive reward at stopping, while $l^*$ converges to some value larger than $\overline{x}_c$.
-When $\lambda$ is very large, the observations of player $P$ are almost as frequent as those of player $C$.
+As $\lambda$ increases, the threshold $a^*$ seems to converge to some value close to, but slightly smaller than $\overline{x}_c = \log K_c = \log 50$, so that it yields a positive reward at stopping, while $l^*$ converges to some value larger than $\overline{x}_c$.\footnote{We tested this for several other selections of parameters and obtained a similar asymptotic behaviour.} When $\lambda$ is very large, the {exercise opportunities} of player $P$ are almost as frequent as those of player $C$.
 However, player $C$'s advantageous right to always stop first when $ a^*=l^*$, no matter how large $\lambda$ is, leads player $P$ to select $l^*$ strictly larger than $a^*$ (otherwise Player $P$'s reward will always be zero).
-Moreover, if player $P$ chooses $l < \overline{x}_c$ and has a very high observation frequency, then player $C$ will try to increase $a$ to $l$ to stop before player $P$ -- in response to this, player $P$ needs to increase $l$.
+Moreover, if player $P$ chooses $l < \overline{x}_c$ and has a very high {frequency of exercise opportunities}, then player $C$ will try to increase $a$ to $l$ to stop before player $P$ -- in response to this, player $P$ needs to increase $l$.
 In this way, the selection of barriers $l < \overline{x}_c$ cannot be part of an equilibrium strategy, justifying the aforementioned asymptotic behaviour.